skipster1337/dotfiles/README.md

 You might need the Cantarell, FreeSans, Noto Mono and MesloLGS NF fonts for this to work properly.

 # Structure
 This repo contains configs of various stages of completion: the first batch is made for Arc-Dark, the second is for Fluent-Grey, and the third and current one is for Fluent-Red.
 I don't work as much on my older configs, solely because I don't use them.
 I also have configs for Debian to replicate the Openbox environment of Crunchbang, made to work with Bunsen-Faenza icons and Bunsen-He theme.
+On Openbox I use the [Openbox Applications Menu](https://github.com/Lestibournes/Openbox-Applicatons-Menu) for my Openbox pipe menu because it's easy to install and configure.

 # Credits
 - Conky configs are modified from [BunsenLabs](https://www.bunsenlabs.org/)